The Third of May 1808: Background

 Although the Spanish people had accepted foreign monarchs in the past, they deeply resented the new French ruler.
 A French agent in Madrid wrote that "Spain is different.
 The Spaniards have a noble and generous character, but they have a tendency to ferocity and cannot bear to be treated as a conquered nation.
 Reduced to despair, they would be prepared to unleash the most terrible and courageous rebellion, and the most vicious excesses."
 On May 2, 1808, provoked by news of the planned removal to France of the last members of the Spanish royal family, the people of Madrid rebelled in the Dos de Mayo Uprising.
 A proclamation issued that day to his troops by Marshal Murat read: "The population of Madrid, led astray, has given itself to revolt and murder.
 French blood has flowed.
 It demands vengeance.
 All those arrested in the uprising, arms in hand, will be shot."
 Goya commemorated the uprising in his The Second of May, which depicts a cavalry charge against the rebels in the Puerta del Sol square in the center of Madrid, the site of several hours of fierce combat.
 Much the better known of the pair, The Third of May illustrates the French reprisals: before dawn the next day hundreds of Spaniards were rounded up and shot, at a number of locations around Madrid.
 Civilian Spanish opposition persisted as a feature of the ensuing five-year Peninsular War, the first to be called guerrilla war.
-Irregular Spanish forces considerably aided the Spanish, Portuguese, and British armies jointly led by Sir Arthur Wellesley, who first landed in Portugal in August 1808.
+Irregular Spanish forces considerably aided the Spanish, Portuguese, and British armies jointly led by Arthur Wellesley, who first landed in Portugal in August 1808.
 By the time of the painting's conception, the public imagination had made the rioters symbols of heroism and patriotism.

 Like other Spanish liberals, Goya was placed in a difficult position by the French invasion.
 He had supported the initial aims of the French Revolution, and hoped for a similar development in Spain.
 Several of his friends, like the poets Juan Meléndez Valdés and Leandro Fernández de Moratín, were overt Afrancesados, the term for the supporters—collaborators in the view of many—of Joseph Bonaparte.
 Goya's 1798 portrait of the French ambassador-turned-commandant Ferdinand Guillemardet betrays a personal admiration.
 Although he maintained his position as court painter, for which an oath of loyalty to Joseph was necessary, Goya had by nature an instinctive dislike of authority.
 He witnessed the subjugation of his countrymen by the French troops.
 During these years he painted little, although the experiences of the occupation provided inspiration for drawings that would form the basis for his prints The Disasters of War (Los desastres de la guerra).